doehm/survivoR/README.md

 The next release will be at the conclusion of Season 49.

-# News: survivoR 2.3.8
+# News: survivoR 2.3.9

 <img src='https://img.shields.io/badge/col-new-green'/>

-- Updating functions before stringr release
-- A few data corrections
+- Added complete US49 data

-# Survivor Stats Db
+# SSDb

 [**Survivor Stats Db**](https://survivorstatsdb.com) is the survivoR package’s companion.
 It holds interactive tables and charts detailing